Nechja/ProjectLoafSprong/Readme.md

 ## What's This All About?

 The LoafSprong container is an **under**-engineered, questionably available, and probs pretty scalable solution for hosting a single image.
-It's a testament to nothingness, and a ~~great way to learn some stuff I'm sure is VERY Important.~~
+This is a container I use for testing things, but I felt like being very silly with it for some reason.

 ## How to Use This Container
 1. Ask yourself why